A grown-up version of a favourite condiment!

 - salt and pepper to taste

-* you can substitute with 1 can (796) mL crushed tomatoes; pass the tomatoes through a sieve to remove seeds before adding to pot
+*You can substitute with 3 cups of diced fresh tomatoes (or one large can of diced tomatoes) – simply puree then pass the tomatoes through a sieve to remove seeds before adding to pot.

 - Heat the oil in a medium pot set over medium-low heat.
 Add the onions and cook, stirring often, for 3 minutes.
 Add the garlic and cook 2 minutes more, stirring often.